Company logo | Codica

 Hybrid pricing scheme

-It’s worth noting that the hybrid SaaS business model quickly spreads its narratives all over the SaaS market.
-Why?
-It is highly customizable.
+Easy: it is highly customizable.
 Most modern apps are quite flexible, combining numerous features and services.
-Thus, applying a hybrid model allows them to effectively monetize the content leaving room for the customers to choose what they want.
+Thus, applying a hybrid model allows them to effectively monetize the content, leaving room for the customers to choose what they want.

 SaaS business model metrics